NikolajBS/Cloud-terraform/README.md

 === COMPLETE THE ABOVE FOR 7 ===

-Secure the frontend with HTTPS & add domain name.
+Secure the frontend with HTTPS ✅

+add domain name.✅

 OR
 Implement storing food images, in a bucket and shows as the menu items (e.g. by acquiring images with a Cloud Function).✅